francescotonini/hashcode-books/README.md

 Hi!
 This repo contains my solution to the "book scanning" problem of HashCode 2020.

+You can read more about my implementation [here](https://dev.to/francescotonini/my-solution-to-the-google-hashcode-2020-online-round-14md).

 | Input                      | Score     |
 |----------------------------|---------- |
 | A - example                | 21        |